AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/adguard-outbound-proxy.md

 sidebar_position: 8
 ---

-This article explains how to set up some of the most popular proxys to work with AdGuard.
+This article explains how to set up some of the most popular proxies to work with AdGuard.

 ### How to use AdGuard with Tor

 1. Open AdGuard and go to **Settings -> Network -> Proxy settings**.
-Download "Orbot: Proxy with Tor" by tapping on **Intagrate with Tor** button or directly from [Google Play](https://play.google.com/store/apps/details?id=org.torproject.android&noprocess).
+Download "Orbot: Proxy with Tor" by tapping **Integrate with Tor** or directly from [Google Play](https://play.google.com/store/apps/details?id=org.torproject.android&noprocess).

 2. Open Orbot and press the **Start** button on the application's main screen.

 2. Go back to the **Proxy Settings** screen of AdGuard.

-3. Tap on the **Intagrate with Tor** button.
+3. Tap the **Integrate with Tor** button.

 4. All the required fields will be pre-filled: